Torrance, Stop Based on 911 Call, Plea to Wet Reckless

 The 911 caller spoke to dispatch, who told a Torrance Police Officer about what the 911 caller was reporting.
 The 911 caller followed our client after he got off the freeway.
 The 911 caller claimed that our client “nearly drove into the opposite side of traffic” on southbound Prairie and that our client hit the center median.

-Once at the Torrance Police Station, he submitted to a further breath test, which measure his BAC at 0.09% twice.
+Once at the Torrance Police Station, he submitted to a further breath test, which measured his BAC at 0.09% twice.

 After he was released, he called Greg Hill & Associates and spoke to Greg Hill.
 Greg listened to the facts of the case.
 He was especially interested in what the 911 dispatcher had told the police officers before they made the traffic stop of our client.
 In other words, did the 911 caller provide sufficient probable cause for the officer to make a traffic stop.